DreymaR/BigBagKbdTrix/README.md

 - Platform box for Sequencing?
 And Modifiers?
 	- Colemak-eD too?
 	- Tarmak `DOWNLOADS` definitely should be boxed.
+But the Mac one doesn't show up?!

 - Link somewhere to SteveP's layout app?
 	- https://play.google.com/store/apps/details?id=io.github.colemakmods.keyboard_companion